Alex3DLabs/Klipper_Configs/Voron/Switchwire/ReadMe.md

 This will turn the Ender from a dual lead screw bed slinger into a CoreXZ bed flinger.

 The only parts I am reusinng from the original Ender 3 V2 are the Heated Bed (for now), the MeanWell power supply and the frame.
-Everything else is being replaced.
+Everything else has been replaced.

 Parts being used: